 (0 rows)

-The reason for this behavior is the internal scanner.
-If a tuple is not visible by the current transaction snapshot.
-To get these values from the tuple, we need to use more low-level tools instead of a simple SELECT
+This behavior is due to the internal scanner.
+If a tuple is not visible in the current transaction snapshot, it is skipped.
+To retrieve these values, we need to use lower-level tools instead of a simple SELECT

 .

-The pageinspect extension for PostgreSQL allows us to get all tuples that are stored on a page and also decode the internal flags and attributes.
-The extension needs to be loaded and afterward, the pages of a relation can be examined.
+The pageinspect extension for PostgreSQL allows us to examine all tuples stored on a page and decode their internal flags and attributes.
+After loading the extension, we can inspect the pages of a relation.

 -- Load the extension